 Aircraft don’t have to follow the centreline of the SID precisely, they just have to be within the 3km wide NPR up to 4,000ft.
 Under government rules, once aircraft reach an altitude of 4,000ft, NATS air traffic controllers can direct planes off the departure route towards a more direct heading to their destination.
 This is known as vectoring.

 The choice of which of the six departure routes aircraft take is a decision for airlines.
-It is dictated primarily by the destination of the flight but there are a number of other factors that influence this too including international situations, the availability of the route and the route charges.
+It is dictated primarily by the destination of the flight but there are a number of other factors that influence this too, including international situations and the availability of the route.
 Heathrow has no power to dictate which route the airline takes.

 Rules on aircraft height